inrowga/tryton-documentation/README.rst

 *trytond_doc*.

 Modify the file *trytond_doc/userdoc/conf.py.template* replacing the variables substitution for a value.
-You identify them because appear as'${tryond-conf:X}' Change the name of the file removing the '.template' ending.
+You identify them because appear as'${trytond-conf:X}' Change the name of the file removing the '.template' ending.

 Create symbolic links to the 'doc' directory of the modules you want to include